coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/workflow.rst

    then this Kubernetes deployment template might be helpful.

-This page summarizes some steps to go through to set up a BigchainDB network.
+This page summarizes some steps to go through to set up a corechaindb network.
 You can modify them to suit your needs.

 .. _generate-the-blockchain-id-and-genesis-time:

-Generate All Shared BigchainDB Setup Parameters
+Generate All Shared corechaindb Setup Parameters
 -----------------------------------------------

-There are some shared BigchainDB setup paramters that every node operator in the consortium shares because they are properties of the Tendermint network.
+There are some shared corechaindb setup paramters that every node operator in the consortium shares because they are properties of the Tendermint network.
 They look like this: